 For your convenience, you may watch this video or read the transcript below.

-Let us talk about Church Doctrine and Pastoral Care of LGBT Catholics, but first, a couple things.
-Number one: if at any point you feel uncomfortable with this topic, know that it is Ok… you are in a journey, learning about Church Doctrine, so please be patient with yourself.
+Let us talk about Church Doctrine and Pastoral Care of LGBT Catholics, but first, a couple of things.
+Number one: if at any point you feel uncomfortable with this topic, know that it is okay to feel that way.
+You are in a journey, learning about Church Doctrine, please be patient with yourself.
 Secondly, if at some point you find yourself asking things such as: “what about the homosexual lifestyle?” or “what about pedophiles?”, I recommend that you visit the section titled “myths and realities” because it is important to first identify the preconceived ideas that drive our understanding of Church Doctrine and it’s important to determine whether those preconceived ideas are myth or reality.
-So, feel free to visit the section on”myths and realities”.
+So, feel free to visit the section on “myths and realities”.

 And now, let’s get started, shall we?

 Our Catholic Faith and Doctrine comes from 3 main sources: Tradition, Scripture (the Bible), and the Magisterium (which includes the Pope, the Bishops, etc).

 So what I’m about to present to you is a synthesis of Church teachings on this subject which have been divided in 3 main categories, and I will attempt to explain each as clearly as possible:

 - Dignity of the Human Person: All created in God’s image possess an innate human dignity that must be acknowledged and respected.

 - Harassment, discrimination, hatred, and violence against homosexual persons must not be tolerated.